bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 69°
+- 68°
-- Heavy Rain and Breezy
+- Light Rain and Breezy
-- 87% humidity
+- 86% humidity
-- 13 mph wind
+- 16 mph wind
-- 99% cloud cover
+- 98% cloud cover
 - 35 AQI 🟩
 - 0.33 inches of rain in the past 24 hours
 - 0.27 inches of rain expected in the next 48 hours